syndesisio/fuse-online-install/README.md

 For this the option `--product-templates` can be used, which generates templates _without image stream definitions_, but referencing supposedly already existing image streams.

-These templates are created with a tag `fuse-ignite-<minor>` (e.g. `fuse-ignite-1.2`) in the Git repository and so directly accessed from GitHub.
+These templates are created with a tag `fuse-ignite-<minor>` (e.g. `fuse-ignite-1.2`) in the Git repository and so can be directly accessed from GitHub.

-The product template support is currently very specific to the Fuse Ignite Cluster, which is used for the Technical Preview phase of Fuse Ignite.

-So it is likely that it might change in the future.

-NOTE: An extra step is required to import productised Syndesis Docker images into the Fuse Ignite cluster.
-This step should be documented here, and probably added to the release script.
+An extra step is required to import productised Fuse Ignite Docker images into the Fuse Ignite cluster.
+This is described in the next section.

 ### Importing images